ojuuji/rb.db/readme.md

 ### Build Locally

+This way you build `rb.db` file manually on your PC.

 To build `rb.db` locally you need Python (tested on 3.12), SQLite3 (3.37 or above), and Bash (on Windows you can use Git Bash).

 Run these commands in Bash shell:

 ```sh
 git clone https://github.com/ojuuji/rb.db.git